Clute, TX 77531

 Nestled in the intersection of the Texas Gulf Coast’s sandy shores, wetlands, and forests on the north bank of the Brazos River, Clute sits in the middle of it all.
 Surrounded by national wildlife refuges and minutes away from one of the Lone Star State’s favorite beaches, this one-of-a-kind destination has just as much to offer sunbathers and birdwatchers as it does thrill-seekers and art lovers.
 Located just an hour away from Houston and Galveston, Clute’s either an easy-to-reach getaway or the starting point to a fantastic day trip.
 Read on to see a few reasons why Clute is a great place to experience the best of the Gulf Coast.

-Tour Texas Travel Tip: Don’t miss the 41st anniversary of The Great Texas Mosquito Festival (July 28-30), a fun and family-friendly event known as “the wackiest summer festival in the United States.”
+Tour Texas Travel Tip: Don’t miss the The Great Texas Mosquito Festival, a fun and family-friendly event known as “the wackiest summer festival in the United States.”
 Featuring a cook-off; carnival; cornhole, horseshoe, and washer contests; music every night; and the Mosquito Chase 5K; there’s something for everyone here.

 Surfside Beach is a Short Drive Away